 13 Jan Mac Won’t Recognize Stereo Speakers

 External speakers enhance the audio output quality of your Mac or any computer for that matter.
 Improved voice quality can be used for a wide variety of purposes ranging from enjoying music to formal presentations and much more.
-But like any other device external peripheral audio devices can also malfunction.
-Audio issue can be an improper setup of device setting or an intermittent connection between the speakers and the Mac itself.
+But like any other device, external peripheral audio devices can also malfunction.
+The audio issue can be an improper setup of device settings or an intermittent connection between the speakers and the Mac itself.

 - First, check and make sure that your speakers are properly plugged into the audio-out port.
-If you have powered speakers or speakers with amplifiers, make sure that they are connected into a power supply and switched on.
-If required, turn-on the speakers on and adjust volume.
+If you have powered speakers or speakers with amplifiers, make sure that they are connected to a power supply and switched on.
+If required, turn-on the speakers on and adjust the volume.

 Troubleshooting internal settings

 If your Mac’s external speakers are not giving any audio output, make sure that the system volume is not muted or lowered to zero.
 Go to System Preferences -> select Sound and then move the Output Volume slider all the way to the right to raise the system volume to maximum.
 From the Sounds menu, you find out whether the external speakers are connected to you Mac or not OR your system has got them registered.
 Click the Play Sounds Effects Through drop-down menu and if any External Speakers are not listed there as an option, then your Mac has no connection with external speakers.

 If you connect external stereo speakers to your Mac through the headphone jack, make sure that the input jack is clean and not clogged with any debris.
 A headphone jack connects to your computer through metal contacts on the inside of the input and if these contacts are blocked by debris or maybe a piece of paper or some lint the jack will not be able to connect with your computer.
 Clean the input jack softly and connect the speakers again.